typesense/typesense-website/docs-site/content/30.0/api/README.md

 - Fix issues of using outdated schemas when altering operations is ongoing while indexing documents.
 - Fix curations with rerank_hybrid_matches
 - Fix uninitialized analytics manager crash
+- Fix conversation and natural language search model updates when the model ID changes, returning `409` on ID conflicts.

 ### Deprecations / behavior changes